 5.2.5 Consistency

-As noted above, from an end user’s point of view, there are two kinds of inconsistency that could be observed in the face of variant labels.
-The first is inconsistency with respect to a given name or service: a name and its variant might work for one service but not for another, or the variant name might work some days and not others.
+As noted above, from an end user’s point of view, there are two kinds of inconsistency that could be observed in the face of variant labels, i.e., vertically and horizontally.
+The first is inconsistency with respect to a given name or service (i.e., vertically): a name and its variant might work for one service but not for another, or the variant name might work some days and not others.
 But there is another type of inconsistency, at least as bad, and which is already deployed today.

-Consistency of behavior of a system – its predictability – is a critical feature for that system to be relied upon.
+Consistency of behavior of a system (i.e., horizontally) – its predictability – is a critical feature for that system to be relied upon.
 In the absence of consistent and predictable variant behavior that corresponds to users’ practical model of how naming works on the Internet, any variant strategy will quickly fall away as users start to treat domain names as unpredictable.
 Given the inconsistency of conventions for relating various names to one another in the DNS today (and all of the system administration problems such related names would bring), users are today experiencing E2 cases.
 A model of variants that expands their use at the expense of the predictability of Internet naming systems would be harmful.

+One example of such system-wide inconsistency issues is related to the manner in which variant names are identified and treated across different TLDs.
+The issue is not directly in scope for this project, since it was chartered to study IDN variant issues at the root level.
+However, there may be value in studying this issue and considering potential approaches to mitigate its consequences to the user experience.

 5.2.6 Chains of actors and distributed systems

 The Internet is mostly made up of distributed systems, and with a few exceptions it is rare that systems dependent on a large number of people all doing the same thing at the same time get deployed.
 The practical difficulty of getting everyone to change naming systems at the same time on the Internet, for instance, is part of the reason that IDNA avoids actually changing the DNS protocols themselves, even though that decision means that several desirable features cannot reasonably be accommodated.
 But as we see from the example scenarios above, a suitably invisible end user experience in the presence of variant names is difficult to predict.
 It seems to depend on several independent actors all acting well at the same time, with failures at one point in the system cascading through until visible to the user.
 Because of the distributed nature of the Internet, and the protocol layering that is one of the Internet’s chief strengths, the technical problems raised by variants are not amenable to a simple technical solution.